 When a non-essential term of the contract is broken, the injured party can recover damages but the contract can’t be cancelled.

 Under the law, a level of quality, performance, and durability is implied in every contract.
 The other party is in breach of this legal warranty if something you bought:

 - was unusable for the purpose you bought it for,

 - was broken or damaged (not of “merchantable” quality),

-- broke down after a short period (was not “durable for a reasonable period of time”), or
+- gave out after a short period (was not “durable for a reasonable period of time”), or

 - didn’t match the description of the goods.

-If any of these conditions were not met, you are entitled to cancel the contract.
+If any of these conditions weren’t met, you’re entitled to cancel the contract.
 Act immediately if you want to pursue this option.
-If you wait, it gets more difficult to prove that a fault was the cause of any problem, and not just normal wear and tear.
+If you wait, it gets more difficult to prove that a fault, and not just wear and tear, was the cause of the problem.

-The legal warranty does not help you if the item was damaged by wear and tear, an accident or misuse.
-It also doesn’t apply if you examined the goods before buying them and ought to have seen any defect.
+The legal warranty can’t help you if the item was damaged by wear and tear, an accident, or misuse.
+It also doesn’t apply if you examined the goods before buying them and ought to have spotted any defect.

-In addition to the legal warranty, many sellers and manufacturers offer their own warranty or guarantee for a product.
-This is their promise about the quality of goods sold and what they will do if there are problems.
+In addition to the legal warranty, many sellers and manufacturers offer a warranty or guarantee for a product.
+This is their promise about the quality of their goods and what they’ll do if there are problems.
 Read any warranty or guarantee to see if it covers the problem.